yashaka/selene/docs/faq/iframes-howto.md

     Take into account, that because we break previously groupped actions into separate methods, the performance might decrease same way as it was with a "search context" style, as we have to switch to the frame context and back for each method call.

-See a more detailed explanation and examples on [the feature reference][selene.core.query._frame_context].
+See a more detailed explanation and examples on [the feature reference][selene.web._elements._FrameContext].